 - During World War II, Polish filmmakers and soldiers in the UK created Calling Mr. Smith, a movie widely regarded as the first anti-nazi film.

 - Polish films have a reputation for being ‘less commercially available’ (harder to get) than the films of other European nations.

-- In the early 20th century, many Polish films were rebranded in German and shown exclusively in Berlin.
+- In the early 20th century, many films made in Poland were rebranded in German and shown exclusively in Berlin.